DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 # 52. LAN ARCHITECTURES

-- You have studied various NETWORK technologies: ROUTING, SWITCHING, STP, ETHERCHANNEL, OSPF, FHRPs, SWITCH SECURITY FEATURES, etc.
+- You have studied various network technologies: routing, switching, STP, ETHERCHANNEL, OSPF, FHRPs, switch security features, etc.
-    - Now, let’s look at some BASIC NETWORK DESIGN / ARCHITECTURE
+    - Now, let’s look at some basic network design / architecture
-- There are standard “BEST PRACTICES” for NETWORK DESIGN
+- There are standard “best practices” for network design
-    - However there are a few UNIVERSAL “CORRECT ANSWERS”
+    - However there are a few universal “correct answers”
-    - The answer to MOST general questions about NETWORK DESIGN is “IT DEPENDS”
+    - The answer to most general questions about network design is “it depends”
-- In the early stages of your NETWORKING career, you probably won’t be asked to DESIGN NETWORKS yourself
+- In the early stages of your networking career, you probably won’t be asked to design networks yourself
-- However, to understand the NETWORKS you will be CONFIGURING and TROUBLESHOOTING, it’s important to know some BASICS of NETWORK DESIGN
+- However, to understand the networks you will be configuring and troubleshooting, it’s important to know some basics of network design

 ---

 COMMON TERMINOLOGIES

 - STAR
-    - When several DEVICES all connect to ONE CENTRAL DEVICE, we can draw them in a “STAR” shape like below, so this is often called a “STAR TOPOLOGY”
+    - When several devices all connect to one central device, we can draw them in a “star” shape like below, so this is often called a “STAR TOPOLOGY”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8aeb545d-3cc0-44bf-a01e-b7e5d47deaf2)

 - FULL MESH
-    - When each DEVICE is connected to each OTHER DEVICE
+    - When each device is connected to each other device

 ![image](https://github.com/psaumur/CCNA/assets/106411237/cb2d12af-cf17-4ffe-a637-148014d20753)

 - PARTIAL MESH
-    - When SOME DEVICES are connected to each other but not ALL
+    - When some devices are connected to each other but not all

 ![image](https://github.com/psaumur/CCNA/assets/106411237/01ed7fe5-317b-45c7-8baa-0cc74e502433)